Moving the flip zone: Democrats march deeper into suburbia

 Trump has suggested that efforts to racially integrate the suburbs would destroy those communities with crime and poverty, despite clear data showing that many suburbs are increasingly diverse.
 At the first presidential debate, he accused Biden of wanting to kill off the suburbs.

-There are the English-style garden cities built a century ago for the affluent.
-Following World War II, mazes of Cape Cod houses and ranches sprawled near highways.
-There are gated communities, over-55 communities, planned communities, working-class suburbs, inner-ring suburbs and distant exurbs — and all have their own local characteristics.

-Likewise, these battleground areas — the flip zones — are not uniform, AP's analysis shows.
+But the suburbs are not uniform.
+They vary from city to city and so do the flip zones, AP’s analysis shows.

-— In Dallas, the purple ring through the suburbs was 18.7 miles in 2016 out from city hall, at an average of 714 households per square mile.
+— In Dallas, the purple ring through the suburbs in 2016 was 18.7 miles out from city hall, at an average of 714 households per square mile.
 The border runs close to AT&T Stadium in Arlington, where the Dallas Cowboys play.
-Arlington is a so-called boomburb that morphed through new construction from a suburb to a city of 400,000.
+Arlington is a so-called boomburb that morphed through new construction from a suburb into a city of 400,000.

 — In reliably Democratic Boston, Chicago and Seattle, one must drive out more than 40 miles, to what is essentially farmland, to find the flip zone.